google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 <!--
 So far we have only worked with tiny datasets that we have hard-coded.
-As we begin to move deeper into data science we will need to work with larger and more complex datasets.
+As we begin to move deeper into data science, we will need to work with larger and more complex datasets.
 In order to do that, we need to know how to get the datasets into our Colab environments.